sjrahimian/pineapple-web-portal/readme.md

 ```

+Edit the .env file and add your mySQL username and password.

 To start program, make sure you have php and Laravel installed, then while in project root, rut:
 ```bash
 $>php artisan serv